-A disposal can make kitchen maintenance so much easier.
-The best garbage disposals will last you a long time, delivering quality kitchen sink waste management for years.
+A quality garbage disposal can make kitchen maintenance so much easier.
+The best garbage disposals will last you a long time, delivering excellent waste management to your kitchen sink for years.
 Browse around and research all the various features of our sink garbage disposals and take advantage of the best prices on the web.

-One of the biggest misconceptions is that disposals all have blades.
-Contrary to popular belief, the spinning mechanism on most garbage disposals today is not a blade, but rather two lugs mounted on a steel plate that spin in unison.
-The edge of the inside of the base is jagged and the food is minced when pushed against the sides while the steel plate spins.
-The food is unable to pass into the pipes until it’s reduced to a size small enough to easily fit down the drain.
+One of the biggest misconceptions is that not all disposals have blades.
+Contrary to popular belief, the spinning mechanism on most garbage disposals today does not use a blade.
+It uses two lugs mounted on a steel plate (they spin in unison).
+The edge of the inside of the base is jagged, and the food is minced when pushed against the sides while the steel plate whirs.
+The food is unable to pass through the pipes until it reduces to a size small enough to fit down the drain.
 Here is a summary of the process:

-The sink garbage disposal was first invented as a way to reduce municipal food waste because food scraps that decompose in landfills have been shown to generate methane gas.
-Because of a lack of understanding, for a long time certain cities banned the installation or use of sink garbage disposals.
+The garbage disposal was invented as a way to reduce municipal food waste because food scraps that decompose in landfills have been shown to generate methane gas.
+Because of a lack of understanding, for a long time, cities banned the installation or use of sink garbage disposals.
 Due to many efforts by manufacturers such as Waste King, InSinkErator, and Whirlaway their use in residential homes is now more prominent.
-As of 2009, fifty percent of homes had working disposal units.
+As of 2009, fifty percent of households had working disposal units.

 Save on all the best kitchen accessories at PlumbersStock.